john-wigg/best-data-practices/README.md

 ### Creator
 Enter the Names of the researchers, that are mainly involved in creating the dataset, or the authors of the publication in order of priority.
 One good practices concerning names in general is transcribing names in Latin script, when coming from another writing system.
 ALA-LC (American Library Association - Library of Congress) is a set of standards for romanization, that can help you with this topic.
 For further information, see [ALA-LC](https://www.loc.gov/catdir/cpso/roman.html).

+### Funder
+Add the name of the funding organization or institution.
+Most organization have policies for this, so ask your mentor or supervisor if you're not aware of those.

 ## File Management